 Whilst these and other methods are of value in achieving helpful outcomes from therapy, there is considerable evidence that the quality of the therapeutic relationship is of equal if not greater importance to clients.
 Researchers have found that some of the most important aspects of therapy which clients regard as contributing to its effectiveness include:

 having an external perspective that isn't judgmental and

 the therapist's calm empathetic listening, support and "faith" in them.

 Individual therapy is helpful if you are struggling with a situation in your personal or work life and finding it difficult to work out how best to respond to it.
 Or you may be feeling distressed or overwhelmed by certain feelings , thoughts or behaviours and could do with some extra support in working out what changes you might want to make in your life.
-I am also able to offer specialist therapy to those living with the impact of childhood abuse, trauma and other losses.

 Group therapy offers participants a great deal of support in exploring all aspects of life and relationships with others in a safe space.
 I make use of Psychodrama and creative action methods which facilitates group members to develop their spontaneity and creative problem solving processes with each other.
 Groups are offered for women only or for a mixed group.
 Some groups might have a theme or be a general personal development group.
 Groups are run as one off workshops or once once a week for 10 weeks.
 Click below to be advised of upcoming groups.